observ-vol-mgt/observ-vol-mgt/contrib/end2end/poc/otel_based_poc/README.md

-# PoC usecase
+# PoC use-case
 ![demofigure](../../../../docs/images/poc_otel.svg)

 The PoC demonstrates two edges connected to a central cloud.
-Each edge comprises metric generator whose metrics are scraped by an oTel collector.
+Each edge comprises a metric generator whose metrics are scraped by an OTel collector.
-The collector does a remote write to thanos (running in the central cloud) for long term storage and analysis.
+The collector does a remote write to Thanos (running in the central cloud) for long-term storage and analysis.
-The remote write is intercepted as part of the oTel processor pipeline workflow.
+The remote write is intercepted as part of the OTel processor pipeline workflow.
-A "configuration proxy" is used to apply various transformations from the central cloud to the processors inside the oTel collectors.
+A "configuration proxy" is used to apply various transformations from the central cloud to the processors inside the OTel collectors.

-In this PoC we showcase how our controller generate insights that trigger pruning of metrics based on similarity across east and west edge/clouds.
+This PoC uses OTel collectors and showcases how the controller generates insights that trigger metrics pruning based on similarity across east and west edges/clouds.

 ## Environment Setup